 MSc Real Estate and Construction Management

-The programme in fosters graduates for different occupations in real estate development and construction management, both in the private and public sector.
+The master's programme in Real Estate and Construction Management fosters graduates for different occupations in real estate development and construction management, both in the private and public sector.
 Hands-on teaching methods, team projects and close industry connections provide students with job-related skills and insights into recent industry challenges.
 The programme is RICS accredited for delivering the highest standards in real estate education.

 Real Estate and Construction Management at KTH